Shafali Jeste, MD

 Carly joined the Jeste lab in the summer of 2017 after graduating with B.S.'s in Neuroscience and Studio Art from Bucknell University.
 Through her undergraduate years, Carly worked as a therapy aide and camp counselor for children and young adults with disabilities, and continued to work with the ASD population as a research assistant at Geisinger's Autism and Developmental Medicine Institute.
 Carly currently works the UCLA study coordinator for this project.

-I graduated from Tufts University in 2012 with a B.S. in Biopsychology.
-During my time there I worked in a variety of labs: from the interpersonal communications and psychopharmacology labs at the university, to the Gabrieli and Feng labs in the Brain and Cognitive Sciences department at MIT.
-After college, I worked at a specialized school for children with autism as well as in a cognitive neuroscience lab at MGH – I also took this time to finish up some prerequisites in a post-baccalaureate program.
-Currently, I am helping out with multiple studies in the Nelson lab with a focus on the ACE study, which aims to broaden our understanding of gender differences in autism.
+Jack graduated from Tufts University in 2012 with a B.S. in Biopsychology.
+During his time there he worked in a variety of labs: from the interpersonal communications and psychopharmacology labs at the university, to the Gabrieli and Feng labs in the Brain and Cognitive Sciences department at MIT.
+After college, Jack worked at a specialized school for children with autism as well as in a cognitive neuroscience lab at MGH – he also took this time to finish up some prerequisites in a post-baccalaureate program.
+Currently, Jack is helping out with multiple studies in the Nelson lab with a focus on the ACE study, which aims to broaden our understanding of gender differences in autism.

 James Barnett is Clinical Research Coordinator at Massachussets General Hospital under Dr. Elizabeth Thiele.
 He received his undergraduate degree from Boston University, where he majored in Behavior and Health.
 He has prior experience working with kids with ASD, and has conducted research on ASD under Boston University’s Families and Autism Lab.